There are only three steps to participate in the competition (subject to the details presented here):

 Each student, and collectively each student business team participating in the Inc.U competitions, through participation warrants that the idea they are presenting is original work.
 Further, each student and student business team attests that they are not in violation of any contract or third-party rights, including patent, copyright, trade secret, proprietary or confidential information, trademark, publicity, or privacy right.

 Teams are required to submit an online Entry Form.
 The Entry Form, in addition to team contact information and agreement with the competition’s rules and procedures, also includes a release allowing Inc.U and its organizers to use photographs, videos, and materials presented during the pitch as promotional materials.

-The deadline to submit an Entry Form is Monday, February 10, 2019, at 8:00 p.m.
-(ET).
+The deadline to submit an Entry Form is Monday, February 8, 2021, at midnight (ET).
 Entry is deemed to be made by submitting a completed Entry Form together with a working link to an accessible pitch video.

 All declarations made on the application are subject to review.

-No awards will be made for the Initial Round.
+No monetary awards will be made for the Initial Round.

 Final Selection Round

-The Final Selection Round of competition will be made based on the attributes described in the Judging Criteria below.
-Up to 10 finalists will be interviewed via video conference by Inc.U judges to determine the six Television Show Round companies that will be given the opportunity to compete in the taping of the WPSU-TV show called “The Investment.”
-Student companies will compete for a pool of investment dollars.
+The Final Selection Round of the competition will be made based on the attributes described in the Judging Criteria below.
+Up to 10 finalists may be interviewed via video conference by Inc.U judges to determine the six television show round companies that will be given the opportunity to compete in the taping of the WPSU-TV show called “The Investment.”
+These student companies will then compete for a pool of investment dollars.
 No equity in the student business will be required to receive an award.